 Creators with access to the Community posts can interact with viewers using rich media.
 Community posts can include polls, GIFs, text, images, and video.
-Community posts can give you more reach on YouTube and greater engagement with your audience.
-They always appear on the Community tab, and may appear in Home or the Subscriptions feed.
+Community posts can allow you to connect with your audience outside of video uploads.
+They show on the Community tab, and may show on Home or the Subscriptions feed.

 Viewers can opt out of post notifications by selecting "None" in the bell settings.